instadw/instadwell-blog/_posts/2026-2-14-top-6-co-living-spaces-in-saket-and-malviya-nagar-posh-living-vs-budget-reality.md

 date: 2026-2-14T09:14:00.000+05:30
 faq:
   - question: "Is there a PG in Malviya Nagar under ₹5,000?"
     answer: "Under ₹5,000 in Malviya Nagar usually means unmanaged rooms in Khirki Extension or Saidulajab with shared washrooms and poor ventilation.
-For safety and hygiene, it's recommended to budget ₹7,000–8,000 for managed properties like Zolo Cherry (₹8,543)."
+For safety and hygiene, it's recommended to budget ₹7,000- 8,000 for managed properties like Zolo Cherry (₹8,543)."
   - question: "Is there a PG in Malviya Nagar under ₹5,000 with food?"
     answer: "No managed operator includes food at this price point.
 The cheapest all-inclusive managed option in this area is Zolo Cherry, starting at ₹8,543.
 It is worth noting that an unmanaged ₹4,500 room plus ₹2,500 in separate mess fees often ends up costing the same as a managed stay—without any of the professional security or infrastructure."
   - question: "Is there a single room PG in Malviya Nagar, Delhi?"
-    answer: "Budget single rooms (₹6,000–9,000) are small and poorly ventilated.
-For a guaranteed private room with AC and attached washroom, managed co-living options in the Saket–Malviya Nagar belt start from ₹14,000–15,000."
+    answer: "Budget single rooms (₹6,000- 9,000) are small and poorly ventilated.
+For a guaranteed private room with AC and attached washroom, managed co-living options in the Saket- Malviya Nagar belt start from ₹14,000- 15,000."
   - question: "Is there a PG in Malviya Nagar for males?"
     answer: "Yes.
 Most managed operators like HelloWorld Ignou and HelloWorld Vasant Kunj accommodate male residents.
-Local unmanaged male-only PGs in Khirki Extension range from ₹5,000–8,000."
+Local unmanaged male-only PGs in Khirki Extension range from ₹5,000- 8,000."
   - question: "What is the PG near Malviya Nagar Metro station?"
     answer: "The closest managed options are Zolo Cherry in Khirki Extension and HelloWorld Green Arch on the Saket side, both of which are under 10 minutes on foot to the Metro gate."
   - question: "Is there a PG in Saket for girls?"